landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 I'll save some time and just say that I did not identify the wrong file.
 The lengths just don't matter, and for all intents and purposes are wrong.
 The reader in the game engine must just read the data in-order using its self-description in its own header?

 The Unreal Engine Package/Linker file format has been [well documented](https://eliotvu.com/page/unreal-package-file-format) and does include some sizes in its header.
+The packages contain about what you'd expect of some object-oriented programming (OOP) script/data format.

+It has _exported_ objects which are named instances of some OOP type and has properties and data.
+Or the object can be a class/struct definition.
+The exports may rely on types exported from other packages which are declared as _imports_.
+Both of these have names or string data associated with them which are defined in the _name_ table.

-I mapped this to the following Rust struct:
+I mapped the existing documentation to the following Rust struct:

 ```rust
 pub struct PackageHeader<'i> {